iTaysonLab/kSteam/README.md

 - Provide full Steam Guard and new auth flow support
 - Removing the gap between WebAPI and Steam3 messages
 - Actively cache data for minimizing network usage and portability
-- Aim for a Kotlin Multiplatform release somewhat in the future

 ### Credits
 - [SteamKit](https://github.com/SteamRE/SteamKit/) and [JavaSteam](https://github.com/Longi94/JavaSteam/) - base for understanding how Steam3 network works